LoopKit/loopdocs/docs/nightscout/overview.md

 ## Temp Basals

-Within your NS profile, you will enter in the scheduled basal for your Loop user.
-This is not automatically updated when you update the Loop app or your pump; you will have to manually update your basal profile in your NS site if you change your basal profile in Loop and/or pump.
-(Note: The dev branch does now update NS with the basal schedule from Loop, but dev is considered generally less stable than the master branch).
-If you don't update the NS basal profile, it doesn't cause any problems in Loop function...you simply won't have accurate VISUAL representation of high/low temp basals within NS.
+Your current basal profile is automatically updated to NS whenever it is changed by Loop on your pump.
 The dashed blue line represents the scheduled basal profile (as entered in your NS profile).
 The solid blue lines indicate the actual basal amounts set for a given time...so as Loop sets temp basals higher or lower than your scheduled basal rate, the solid blue line will jump above or below your dashed blue line.
 There is a slight delay (up to 2-5 minutes) in the rendering of basal changes on the blue lines, so if you want the accurate current basal rate, you can check the Loop pill.

 ## Predicted BG

 The purple line to the right of the BG is Loop's predicted BG.
 Watching the behavior of that purple line can help you understand why Loop is making decisions regarding high or low temps.
-You can read more on that topic in the Algorithm section of these docs.
+You can read more on that topic in the [Algorithm](operation/algorithm/overview.md) section of these docs.
+If you don't see the prediction (and all other NS and Loop settings are configured), tap on the 3 dots to the right of the 24 to reveal the choice to display AR2 prediction or Loop prediction.
+Adjust the check boxes to show just the Loop prediction.

 ## Loop pill

-The Loop pill is the little display box which when hovered over, or clicked, will provide additional information about recent Loop activities and status.
+The Loop pill is the little display box which, when hovered over or clicked, will provide additional information about recent Loop activities and status.
 Information included is the last time Loop ran, the temp basal set, IOB, and COB.
 Looking at the Loop pill is a quick method for assessing if you loop is currently active, as well.

 !!! info "Loop Pill status indicator symbols"